 Growing inequality prevents the effective reduction of poverty and the holistic implementation of the 2030 Agenda, especially the principle to ‘leave no one behind’ (LNOB).
 More than 71% of the population in the Global South live in countries with increasing inequality.
-In the past decades, the richest 1% worldwide have benefitted most from growing incomes, accumulating more than twice as much income growth as the poorest 50%.
+In the past decades, the richest 10% worldwide have benefitted most from growing incomes, accumulating more than twice as much income growth as the poorest 50%.
 Wealth is even more unequally distributed.
-In 2017, the richest 1% owned more than 33% of global wealth, the bottom 75% only around 10%.
+Today, the richest 10% own more than two thirds (76%) of global wealth, the bottom 50% only around 2%.

 Rising and high inequality is not inevitable – it is a policy choice.
 But reducing inequality does not necessarily harm economic growth or other developmental goals.
 There are country examples that show that policies and strategies exist that combine economic growth with stable or shrinking inequality.
 Countries in the Global South have redistributive spaces that can be increased and used more efficiently.
 To support partner countries in identifying these spaces and increasing them is a challenge for actors in international cooperation, as analytical capacities and support mechanisms must first be put in place.